pharo-ide/ClassAnnotation/README.md

 MySpecialAnnotation declaredInstancesFor: MyClass
 MySpecialAnnotation declaredInstancesDo: [:each | each logCr].
 ```
-Each annotation includes the annotated class and selected of declaration method.
+Each annotation includes the annotated class and selector of declaration method.

 And you can query a class for all attached annotations:
 ```Smalltalk